OpenLinux as part of SIM7600E-H modules

 Download

-In the sim_open_sdk directory, we can see the demo_app.
-We pick it up and transfer it to the root of drive C on the PC to which the module is connected.
-Then open the Windows Command Prompt (Win+R -> cmd) and type:
+In the sim_open_sdk directory, we can see the demo_app file.
+Extract it and move it to the root of the C drive on the PC to which the module is connected.
+Then, launch the command line.
+Windows (Win+R -> cmd) and enter:

 C:>adb push C:demo_app /data/